Tim-Machine/vibecontrol/task.md

 ## fix install path
+- when cloning a repo, the install path should be the same as the repo name
 - Server installation path should follow the format: {base}/.vibe-control/{repo-name}
   - {base} should default to the user's home directory
   - {repo-name} should be the name of the git repository being cloned